The Witness (2016 video game): Gameplay

 Mechanically, all puzzles in The Witness are solved in the same way: a path is drawn on a grid.
 For a path to be a solution to a puzzle, it must satisfy a number of rules.
 The rules are usually simple.
 For example, in a grid with white and black squares, a path may be required to separate the different kinds of squares, as illustrated to the left.
 The rules are taught to the player throughout the course of the game by the puzzles themselves, as such, there is no text or dialogue directly explaining a puzzle's rules.
 While the rules a path must satisfy can differ substantially across the game, at least three rules apply to all puzzles: paths must always begin from a round node, end on a line segment with a rounded end, and avoid self-intersection.
-As such, many of the game's puzzles can be classified as mazes.
+As such, many of the puzzles can be classified as mazes.

 The game has two modes of interaction.
 The first, a walking mode, allows the player to move around and explore the island.
 The second, the path-drawing mode, is the one the player uses to attempt to solve puzzles.
 This mode is distinguished from the former by a white border around the screen.
 In path-drawing mode, the player's avatar is prevented from moving and instead allows the player to use their controls to trace the path through the puzzle's grid.
 The mode ends once the player solves the puzzle or cancels the mode.
 Normally, this mode is activated in front of a panel, moving the player's view directly to the panel to solve it, but it can also be activated at any other time.
 Nearly all puzzles provide immediate feedback if they have been solved correctly or not through sound effects or visual indication.